25+ Chemistry Research Topics + Research Ideas in Chemistry for High School Students in 2025

-What Makes a Good Research Idea?
+What Makes a Good Chemistry Research Topic?

 Before starting, having a good research idea will provide a firm foundation for your work.
 Before you begin, make sure to confirm if your research topic is: